• Skip to primary navigation

 Once the cake is baked, it gets poked all over and soaked with a mixture of three milks – evaporated milk, sweetened condensed milk, and heavy cream or whole milk – which is where it gets its name.

-But this cake can easily be made dairy-free by using a mixture of sweetened condensed coconut milk mixed with regular coconut milk (technically dos leches, but who's counting?!).
-For a refined sugar-free option, use full-fat coconut milk sweetened with coconut sugar.
-Both versions are included below in the recipe card!
+But this cake can easily be made dairy-free by using a mixture of sweetened condensed coconut milk mixed with regular coconut milk (technically dos leches, but who's counting?!)
+For a refined sugar-free option, or if you don't have sweetened condensed milk, use full-fat coconut milk sweetened with coconut sugar.
+Both versions are included below in the recipe card.

 Ingredients & Substitution Suggestions